log-nyc/log-nyc.github.io/index.md

 # **Learning Meets Geometry, Graphs, and Networks**

 We are pleased to announce that registration is open for the 3rd LoG NYC Workshop: *Learning Meets Geometry, Graphs, and Networks.* This free two-day event serves as a regional branch of the main [Learning on Graphs Conference](https://logconference.org/), providing an environment for local researchers to convene, foster discussion, and build social connections.
-This event includes an invited speaker series, poster sessions, and structured and unstructured networking sessions.
+This event includes an invited speaker series, poster session, and reception.

-**Poster:** The workshop is now open for poster submission (see details in the registration page).

-**Note:** Website still under construction!
-Stay tuned for the full schedule of events.
+**Poster session submissions are open!** Submit through the [official registration form](https://events.simonsfoundation.org/event/90116c4e-d87a-4943-8bb8-b3b92d0ff398/regProcessStep1:9d11078f-3ba9-4a4e-be59-4d82b9e7a8ca?RefId=Registration).
+For topics in scope, see **Subject Areas** below.

 ## Details + Dates